MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 > [!NOTE]
 > For measured values that are not $\\ket {000...000} \\text{ or } \\ket  {111...111}$, the solutions are paired with a value difference of $2^{n-1}$.
 For example, for three measurements, the measured value of *2* would also have a pair solution of *6*.
 Either of these values produces the same value of the inner product when passed as the variable to the even function cosine (resulting in an inner product of 0 in this example).

-> For inner product solutions between the discrete bit precision, a distribution of results will be produced based on where the inner product lies between the discrete bit value.
+> For inner product solutions between the discrete bit precision, a distribution of results is produced based on where the inner product lies between the discrete bit value.

 ```python
 %%qsharp